 yes - YOU!

-If you are reading this then you must still have some sort of attachment to Cycle Speedway whether you'd like to admit it or not.
+If you are reading this then you must still have some sort of attachment to Short Tracking (OK then if you must, Cycle Speedway!) whether you'd like to admit it or not.
 Therefore, if you've never turned a wheel in our fantastic Grand Prix series or you have but not too many times, then why not take the plunge this year by entering at least one round, maybe your local one to start with?
 You'll be doing the Sport a great favour, having a really enjoyable few laps amongst our much travelled troupe of regulars, get a laugh or two, maybe do some catching up with old friends and/or adversaries and just have a great day out.
 It doesn't matter what your current ability is, middle-age is the only qualification required and you'll be welcomed wholeheartedly.

-If you are over 40 before New Year's Eve 2017 then we'd love to see you on track this year at one of our Grand Prix events.
+If you are over 34 before New Year's Eve in the year of competition then we'd love to see you on track this year at one of our Grand Prix events.

 New, current or ex-rider - you are all most welcome to join our friendly Racing for Grown-Ups circuit.
-Over 40s race 39 to 49 year olds and ditto the other two age groups although you are allowed to compete against younger opposition unless there are no spaces in the day's programme.
+Over 35s race 35 to 40 year olds and ditto the other age groups although you are allowed to compete against younger opposition unless there are no spaces in the day's programme.
 We'd love to see some new or old faces taking part this year, and in doing so you are not only helping prolong the life of the Sport but also helping boost its media coverage which is no bad thing these days.
-There's absolutely no pressure and a genuine air of calm in the pits.
+There's absolutely no pressure and a genuine air of calm in the pits (most times!).
 And of course there's the feelgood factor of supporting our chosen charities which we've been quite successful at.
-We'd really appreciate your presence at at least one round, but if you could manage a couple or more that would be fantastic, so take a look at our 2016 fixtures (link above) and start planning a ride or nine!
+We'd really appreciate your presence at at least one round, but if you could manage a couple or more that would be fantastic, so take a look at our fixtures and start planning a ride or nine!
 We are not governed by British Cycling so you don't need one of their expensive race licences but there is the inevitable insurance cover which costs just a few quid - much more palatable.

 If you're old enough you're good enough!